 WHAT IS ANGELMAN SYNDROME?

 International Angelman Day (IAD) is supported by over 50 Angelman organisations and interest groups from around the world.
+Their websites share detailed information about AS, in all languages.
 Please join us from wherever you are, to commemorate this special day and help us achieve our objectives together.